melo936/ChromiumHardening/flags/flags.md

 **These flags are not intented for every device, but worth testing**
 * #enable-accelerated-video-decode
 	* Enabled by default on Windows (probably on MacOS, too), yet not on Linux.
-	* Use ``chrome://media-iternals`` to verify if you're actually getting hardware accelerated video decoding or not.
+	* Use ``chrome://media-iternals`` to verify if you are actually getting hardware accelerated video decoding or not.
 [Read more](https://old.reddit.com/r/linux/comments/k5s4n5/google_chrome_v88_got_hardwareaccelerated/gehwpak/)
 * #enable-gpu-rasterization
 * #enable-zero-copy
 * #ignore-gpu-blocklist